Trainings

-The Board of Directors Blueprint course comprises four modules that can be viewed separately or as whole.
+The Board of Directors Blueprint is a self-guided course comprised of four modules that can be viewed separately or in one sitting.
 The modules include:

 • Overview of the CAC Model

-• Hiring, Supporting, and Evaluating the Executive Director
+• Hiring, Supporting, and Evaluating an Executive Director

 • Vicarious Trauma and Secondary Traumatic Stress